What comes after Excel

 Runway

 Runway is designed for teams that want to move quickly without losing precision.
+Think fast-moving finance teams (inside companies of any size) that already own a spreadsheet model and need more leverage on it.
 You get the flexibility of spreadsheets, but with built-in structure.
 The model updates in real time.
-Everyone works from the same version.
-And changes are transparent.
+Everyone works from the same version, and changes are transparent.

 Because Runway connects directly to your accounting, CRM, and HR systems, your actuals stay up to date automatically.

-And because the UI is simple, anyone — not just finance — can understand what’s going on.
+And because the UI is simple, every department can understand what’s going on.

 Causal